 (1 row)

-of 0,1 means that the tuple is the first tuple on page 0.
-Now we delete the tuple:
+means the tuple is the first on page 0.
+Now, let’s delete the tuple:

 BEGIN;